jraleman/cv/index.md

 ## About

-I'm Jose Ramon, an engineer originated from Panama, but currently living in the Bay Area, California.
+I'm Jose Ramon Aleman, a 🇵🇦/🇺🇸 software engineer.
 Some of my areas of expertise include software engineering, frontend design, embedded systems, music, and many more!
 Thinking in a logical and clear way has helped me during my academic and professional career, by being a problem-solver and someone who can be relied on.

 _______________________________________________________________________________